-BELOW THE LINE (Excluded from Financial Plan)

-Stra tegic Priorities 147 450 - Facilities Big House Pavilion Refurbishment Refurbishment of the Big House Pavilion Structure in Ostler Park.
+BE LOW THE LINE (Excluded from Financial Plan) ategic Priorities , 147 Refurbishment of the Big House Pavilion Structure in Ostler Park.
 In 2016 the City undertook an assessment of the structure by a professional engineer and timber frame structure specialist.
 The report found that the structure requires a major refurbishment including replacement or repair to most of the columns and first nations carvings / totems.
 The report recommends that work not be extended beyond 2017.
 Estimated construction costs included; updated budgets will be available after design works.
 3. Focus on Livability TBD 148 532 - Roads / 550 - Storm Drains / 580 - Sewer / 590 - Water A project that is a priority of Council.
 At this time there is no funding available for this project.
 Previous grant applications for this \$30 million project have been unsuccessful.
-This is project that is a priority of Council but is waiting funding opportunities 3.
-Focus on Livability TBD CW 149 532 - Roads / 550 - Storm Drains / 580 - Sewer / 590 - Water The City has applied for a Build Canada Grant for this project that will see the completion of the surface and underground services from Simms Creek Lift Station to south of the Big Rock Boat Ramp.
-The City has not received any updates on this latest grant request.
-This work has been identified as one of the phases of the Hwy 19A upgrades and was supported by Council for the City's share of the funding.
+3. Focus on Livability TBD CW 149 532 - Roads / 550 - Storm Drains / 580 - Sewer / 590 - Water This work has been identified as one of the phases of the Hwy 19A upgrades and was supported by Council for the City's share of the funding.
 This project is still awaiting approval of the funding request from the Province and Federal Government.
 3. Focus on Livability TBD CW 150 533 - Roads / 550 - Storm Drains / 11th Ave - Shoppers Row to Cypress 580 - Sewer / 590 Street - Water Refresh Downtown upgrades will include sewer, water, storm water, roads, sidewalks, electrical, and surface improvements.
 The upgrades will replace aging infrastructure and deal with the ongoing issues in the downtown.
 These upgrades will also revitalize the downtown and promote livability, tourism and economic development in the City.
 2. Focus on Economic Growth TBD CW 151 538 - Roads / 550 - Storm Drains / 580 - Sewer / 590 - Water Refresh Downtown upgrades will include sewer, water, storm water, roads, sidewalks, electrical, and surface improvements.
 The upgrades will replace aging infrastructure and deal with the ongoing issues in the downtown.
 These upgrades will also revitalize the downtown and promote livability, tourism and economic development in the City.
-2. Focus on Economic Growth TBD CW
+2. Focus on Economic Growth TBD CW 152 538 - Roads / 550 - Storm Drains / 580 - Sewer / 590 - Water Refresh Downtown upgrades will include sewer, water, storm water, roads, sidewalks, electrical, and surface improvements.
+The upgrades will replace aging infrastructure and deal with the ongoing issues in the downtown.
+These upgrades will also revitalize the downtown and promote livability, tourism and economic development in the City.
+2. Focus on Economic Growth TBD CW 153 532 - Roads Seagull Walkway Repairs significant issues that will need to dealt with over the next year to two years (this is required for public safety and extend the useful life of this structure).
+Some basic remedial The Seagull Walkway is an importation part of our downtown infrastructure.
+In its current condition, the asset will fail and increasing potential for liability if remedial work on this walkway structure is not undertaken.
+There is potential for underground infrastructure and the adjacent building foundations to be adversely affected without a substantial amount of work done on this walkway.
+Design works in 2017 will provide project scope and total costs; project budget will be included in future budgets.
+4. Focus on Management and Governance TBD cw 154 539 - Solid Waste Organics Facility This \$1 Million is for the Organics Facility capital contribution as a place holder as per the budget funds to undertake their portion of the curbside organic program.
+This will require staff time and 4.
+Focus on Management and Governance TBD CW